blackducksoftware/blackduck-docker-inspector/src/main/resources/help/content/running.md

 #### Docker file sharing settings

 ${solution_name} requires the ability to share directories with the image inspector containers.
+It shares a directory with image inspector containers by mounting it as a volume.
 You will need to configure your Docker settings to enable this file sharing.
-The simplest way to do this is to add your home directory on the Docker settings
+The simplest way to do this is to add your home directory as a sharable directory on the Docker settings Resources > FILE SHARING screen.

-It shared a directory with image inspector containers by mounting it as a volume.solution_name.
-The shared directories are created under the value of property shared.dir.local.path.
+The shared directories are created under the value of property shared.dir.local.path, so if you change the directory that property points to, be sure your Docker file sharing settings enable sharing of that directory.

 #### Docker restrictions